 Joe Kwak (InterDigital): What is the hash variable?

-Steven McCann (Blackberry): Does it matter?
+Stephen McCann (BlackBerry): Does it matter?

 Joe Kwak (InterDigital): Yes.

-Steven McCann (Blackberry): The service hash is the hash of the service descriptor filed only.
+Stephen McCann (BlackBerry): The service hash is the hash of the service descriptor filed only.
 For example, support printer, support a black/white printer.
 You can have more detailed hash.
 Attribute is the extra information.
 It is optional.

 SK (Apple): Service hash is not only service printer.
-Could be black/white printer.
+Could be a black & white printer.
 Then I think it is difficult to recognize all the service hash.

-Steven McCann (Blackberry): I have the same concern.
+Stephen McCann (BlackBerry): I have the same concern.

 Cheol RYU (ETRI): I have different view.
 It is depends on protocols.
 For Bonjour is enough for hash table.
 Each protocol has its own table.
 We do not need to define every detail for mapping.

-Steven McCann (Blackberry): If we can provide signaling of 11.
+Stephen McCann (BlackBerry): If we can provide signaling of 11.
 My intent is to make it work at air interface.

-Yongsong Yang (Huawei): Slide number 4.
+Yungsong Yang (Huawei): Slide number 4.
 Service transaction protocol is on proxy and STA side.
 Some information does not exist in the STA side.
 Slide number 6.
 STA side the box is PADP.
 Have a peer relationship.
 Proxy has more than just PADP.
 Page 12: Only one query for one element?

-Steven McCann (Blackberry): That is the intent.
+Stephen McCann (BlackBerry): That is the intent.
 But we can change.
 How do you match the queries?

-Yongsong Yang (Huawei): Token.
+Yungsong Yang (Huawei): Token.

 Cheol RYU (ETRI): Broadcast service information.
 I cannot find any broadcast in this slide.
 Beacon is not the place to broadcast too much information.
 Suggest to define a new protocol similar GAS.
 With a longer period.
 Not frequent as beacon.
 STP response frame can be used in broadcast frame.

-Steven McCann (Blackberry): Public action frame.
+Stephen McCann (BlackBerry): Public action frame.
 It is not a beacon.
 Not happy to broadcast service information for personally view.
 From group view, we can do that.
 The question is how long, how frequent?

 Cheol RYU (ETRI): We could not broadcast an xml file.
 We can broadcast service ID.

-Steven McCann (Blackberry): We should be careful about broadcast.
+Stephen McCann (BlackBerry): We should be careful about broadcast.
 When defining ANQP, there is an item, you can also put it a beacon.
 But can only have three values.
 If you want a limit number of information you can do it in beacon.

 Joe Kwak (InterDigital): Slide number 10.
 Confused what you are trying to convey here.

-Steven McCann (Blackberry): Service type mask, indicate service type.
+Stephen McCann (BlackBerry): Service type mask, indicate service type.
 Uper layer protocol information.

 Joe Kwak (InterDigital): Every network has service protocol in that.
 Do I need to list very ULP list?
 How to use one bitmask to indicate multiple things?

-Steven McCann (Blackberry): You need more bitmask.
+Stephen McCann (BlackBerry): You need more bitmask.
 Agree.

 Joe Kwak (InterDigital): keep it short, can include it in the beacon.
 Do not need to indicate profile.
 Service transaction proxy service is useful.
 Service mask is not useful.